 This, clearly, would be unacceptable, because not only would we be outraged that any human on the planet couldn’t get enough to breathe, but also because, frankly, Mark Zuckerberg doesn’t need air for the next fifty million years.
 The air, we would all agree, has to be shared.

-But we don’t need to agree to this because, happily, the availability and distribution of air for our lungs isn’t within the domain of human decision-making.
+But we don’t need to agree to this because, happily, the availability and distribution of air for our lungs isn’t within the realm of human decision-making.
 It’s widely- and freely-distributed, doesn’t cost anyone anything to use, and not only would it be impractical to “hoard” it, but doing so would be silly.
+Zuck lives all of three blocks away from my house, and whether he’s panting lustily or breathing slowly during meditation, it matters not a whit to me.
+I have what I need, as do my family members.

 The air we breathe, then, is the idealized expression of socialism.
 From each his according to his abilities (which, in this case, are naught).
 To each according to his needs (which are more or less the same).
 Air is a fair resource, and occasional debates about pollution notwithstanding, it’s something that seven billion people share peaceably.